Heavy-Community/crowdfunding-platform-private/README.md

 > Note the names of the platform's functionalities are slightly different for comprehensive purposes.
 E.g. in the smart contracts the `WITHDRAW` is actually `CASHOUT`.
 And `REVOKE` in the smart contracts is `WITHDRAW` in the user unterface.

+<h3>Allowance of the platform</h3>

+**Very important note** - You **must** approve the platform to use X amount of your tokens.
+The purpose of this is because we are using custom tokens that play the role of [ERC20 standart](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) that are using `approve` function under the hood.

 <h3>Add project</h3>
+Use must prove the name of the project, valid funding goal and deadline until the project must be successfully finished.
+When you click the `ADD PROJECT` button, again polkadotjs dialog windows will appear for you to sign the transaction.
+If the transaction is successful your crowdfunding project will appear on the list of all currently ongoing projects.

+> Note Right now we have 2 projects - Meme Coin and Blood Coin projects

+After you approved some amount of tokens to be spent from the platform's behalf (as we've already mentioned above) you can proceed to the following functionalities of the platform:

 <h3>Invest</h3>